theanotherwise/kill-failed/README.md

-# kill process of service if stop failed
+# kill if stop failed

 ### When ur service (like java) sometimes stuck or failed when stop..